olssongerthel/Kalabalik/README.md

 **Optional**: Add username and password to settings.js to enable basic authentication.
 If you don’t want to use 3000 as port number you can change that as well in settings.js.

 ## Filtering responses
 Kalabalik supports filtering on any database column using pipe delimited values.
+It supports standard SQL operators such as `=`, `>`, `<` etc.

-Single filter:
+Example 1: Single filter
-`/orders?filter=|Status=3`

-Multiple filters:
-`/orders?filter=|Status=3|Dellevererad=1`
+`/orders?filter=Status=3`

+Example 2: Multiple filters `/orders?filter=Status=3|Dellevererad=1|`

+Example 3: Filter on on orders from a certain date `/orders?filter=Orderdatum>"2015-09-04T00:00:00.000Z"`

 Use 1 or 0 for TRUE/FALSE when filtering.
+Use quotes for strings.

+## Controlling the pages and results

+There are two available parameters related to results:

+`PerPage` can be set to any integer below 10.000.
+Default is 25.
+`page` is the actual page number.
+This value is available in the metadata on each list result.

 ## Project status